United States Fencing Association: Alen Hadzic

 During the Hadzic scandal, it was disclosed by the press in 2021 that USA Fencing had received a sexual assault complaint about Hadzic by a fellow USA Fencing fencer in 2013, but not acted on it.
 The lawyer for the complainant had written to former CEO Kris Ekeren in 2013: "How can the [US Fencing Association], in good conscience, claim its hands are tied and permit the participation of a known rapist into its athletic midst?"
 However, Ekeren did not respond further to the lawyer, and the letters were not made public for eight years.
-In the wake of that disclosure, the USA Fencing's Executive Director/CEO Kris Ekeren and General Counsel Jim Neale both resigned.
+In the wake of that disclosure, USA Fencing's Executive Director/CEO Kris Ekeren and General Counsel Jim Neale both resigned.

+In June 2023, due to his sexual misconduct Hadzic was permanently banned by SafeSport, which also imposed no-contact directives upon him.
+His ban prohibits him from participating "in any capacity, in any event, program, activity, or competition authorized by, organized by, or under the auspices of the United States Olympic & Paralympic Committee (USOPC), the National Governing Bodies recognized by the USOPC, a Local Affiliated Organization as defined by the [SafeSport] Code, or at a facility under the exclusive jurisdiction of the same."
+In December 2023, SafeSport’s decision to permanently ban Hadzic was upheld on appeal, ensuring that he will never again allowed to compete in U.S. fencing competitions.
+USA Fencing issued a statement saying that the decision: "should serve as a stern warning to everyone that conduct that is threatening, harmful or inappropriate toward anyone in our sport will not be tolerated."

+Robert Piraino

 In August 2022, a lawsuit was filed against USA Fencing, alleging that its officials knew that fencing coach Robert Piraino was engaging in sexually abusive behavior, but that the organization failed to act before the fencing coach then sexually abused a 13-year-old girl and a 17-year-old boy.
-In a federal criminal action against him, Piraino was sentenced to 25 years in prison.
+In a federal criminal action against him, Piraino pleaded guilty and was sentenced to 25 years in prison.
+In August 2023, the judge dismissed some of the claims against USA Fencing.

+Curtis McDowald

+In June 2023, USA Today reported that fencer Curtis McDowald through his misbehavior at the 2023 Pan American Fencing Championships may have severely damaged the opportunity of his entire Team USA men's épée squad to compete at the 2024 Paris Olympics.
+USA Fencing released a statement saying: "We are disappointed by Curtis's actions and regret that they have harmed Team USA's chances of fielding a men's épée team for the 2024 Olympics.
+Following a hearing, Curtis has been formally removed from the Pan-American Championships team pending potential further review after the tournament.
+He will not be eligible to fence at the 2023 Fencing World Championships in Milan, Italy."
+The statement effectively barred McDowald from competing at the 2023 World Fencing Championships.
+In August 2025, McDowald was suspended by USA Fencing for a five-year period for violating its rules of conduct.